 |Name||Rewards Program||Purchase Rate (p.a.)||Frequent Flyer Points (MC/VISA)||Annual Fee||Apply|

 |Commonwealth Bank Gold Awards Credit Card|

 Access to rewards as part of the Commonwealth Bank Awards program.
-Enjoy $200 cash back and an ongoing interest rate of 20.24% p.a. on purchases.
+Enjoy up to $200 cash back and an ongoing interest rate of 20.24% p.a. on purchases.

 |Commonwealth Bank Awards||20.24%||-||$144|